Ben Affleck, Jennifer Garner Remain Committed To Their Children Despite Divorce

-Ben Affleck and Jennifer Garner are on their way to pushing through with their divorce after two years of dilly-dallying since their split, but that doesn’t mean that their commitment to their children has been diminished one bit.
+Ben Affleck and Jennifer Garner are on their way to pushing through with their divorce after two years of delays since their split, but that doesn’t mean that their commitment to their children has been diminished one bit.

 Co-parenting is always a challenge for most estranged couples, but Garner and Affleck have managed to set aside their differences for the sake of their kids.
-As a source close to the couple told Entertainment Tonight, the pair have “so much love and respect for one another” despite not being a couple anymore.
+As a source close to the couple told Entertainment Tonight, the pair have “so much love and respect for one another,” despite not being a couple anymore.

 Jennifer Garner 'is set to file for divorce' from Ben Affleck 20 MONTHS after split https://t.co/GKLyywSFiP pic.twitter.com/PmapFKKbgU